sarastrasner/resty/README.md

-# LAB 26
+# LAB 29

 ## Project: RESTy

-### Authors: Stacy Burris, Sara Strasner, Tina Myers
+### Authors: Stacy Burris, Sara Strasner, Tina Myers, Simon Panek

 ### Links and Resources

 - [deployed app](https://sarastrasner.github.io/resty/)
 - [Latest PR](https://github.com/sarastrasner/resty/pull/9)
 - [API used for testing](https://sarastrasner-auth-api.herokuapp.com/api/v1/jokes)

 1. For a delete, add an id in the ID field.
-1. For a post, put an object containing the new joke in the Search Query box.
+2. For a post, put an object containing the new joke in the Search Query box.

 ```

     {
         "name": "light bulb",
         "description": "How many programmers does it take to change a light bulb?",